snori74/linuxupskillchallenge/how-this-works.md

-#How this works
+#How this works...

+This is the home of the monthly "Linux Upskill Challenge".

 ##You'll need to setup a cloud-based server

 Do I *really* need a cloud-based server?

 Yes, if you’re in the target audience (see below) you definitely should.
-The fact that such as server is very remote, and open to attack from the whole Internet, “makes it real”.
-Learning how to setup such a VPS is also a handy skill for a sysadmin.
+The fact that such a server is very remote, and open to attack from the whole Internet, “makes it real”.
+Learning how to setup such a VPS is also a handy skill for any sysadmin.

 Instructions for setting up a suitable server with a couple of providers are in the "Day 0" posts.
 By all means use a different provider, but ensure you use Ubuntu LTS (18.04 or 20.04), and either use public key authentication or a long strong unique password.